QuerdenVFX/PyPline/README.md

-# :movie_camera: PyPline :movie_camera:
+# 🎥 PyPline 🎥

-### <ins><code style="color:red">PyPline is an educational project to help me to learn python and to improve my skills firstly. </code></ins>
+### <ins><code style="color:red">PyPline is an educational project to help me learn Python and improve my skills.</code></ins>

-PyPline is a pipeline tool to help VFX artist to have consistency and organization for any projects.
-This project is a command line interface for VFX artists to help them to have a better workflow.
+PyPline is a pipeline tool designed to help VFX artists maintain consistency and organization for any project.
+This project is a command-line interface for VFX artists to improve their workflow.

 ## Changelog:

 ### <ins>23/10/2024</ins>

-:tada: **First release of PyPline** :tada:
+🎉 **First release of PyPline** 🎉

-First verion released with the following features:
+First version released with the following features:

 - Add new project or shot
 - Configure software list
-- List all project created with PyPline
+- List all projects created with PyPline
-- Run software with selected project and shot (**<ins><code style="color:darkorange">Houdini only:</code></ins>** and set environment variables)
+- Run software with selected project and shot (**<ins><code style="color:darkorange">Houdini only</code></ins>** and set environment variables)

 ## Installation: